Maluuba/jumping-task/README.md

 ```
 The method returns state, reward, terminal, where `state` is the state reached after taking `a`, reward the reward obtained by taking that action, and `terminal` a boolean stating whether the reached state is terminal.

+More implementation details can be found in the code itself.

 ## Advanced

 To customize the environment, you can pass the following arguments to the constructor: